-- Be respectful of the heritage place and in keeping with: - -'Key attributes' of the heritage precinct such as: - Building height, massing and form; style and architectural expression; details; materials; front and side setbacks; and orientation and fencing. - Prevailing streetscape height and scale. - Do nNot obscure views from the street(s) and public parks of the front or principal part of adjoining significant or contributory places or buildings. - Do nNot visually dominate or visually disrupt the appreciation of the heritage place by: - maintaining a façade height which is consistent with that of adjoining significant or contributory buildings, whichever is the lesser, and - setting back higher rear building components. - Do nNot adopt a façade height which is significantly lower than prevailing heights in the streetscape. - Are nNeither be-positioned forward of the façade of adjoining significant or contributory heritage places or buildings, or set back significantly behind the prevailing building line in the streetscape.
-For land within the CCZ, new buildings should be positioned in line with the prevailing building line in the streetscape. - Do nNot build over or extend into the air space directly above the front or principal part of an adjoining significant or contributory building or place.
+- Are to be in keeping with: - 'Key attributes' of the heritage precinct such as: - Building height, massing and form; style and architectural expression; details; materials; front and side setbacks; and orientation and fencing. - Prevailing streetscape height and scale. - Do not obscure views from the street(s) and public parks of the front or principal part of adjoining significant or contributory places or buildings. - Do not visually dominate or visually disrupt the appreciation of the heritage place by: - maintaining a façade height which is consistent with that of adjoining significant or contributory buildings, whichever is the lesser, and - setting back higher rear building components. - Do not adopt a façade height which is significantly lower than prevailing heights in the streetscape. - Are neither positioned forward of the façade of adjoining significant or contributory heritage places or buildings, or set back significantly behind the prevailing building line in the streetscape.
+For land within the CCZ, new buildings should be positioned in line with the prevailing building line in the streetscape.

-- Where abutting a lane, be-are respectful of the scale and form of historic fabric of heritage places abutting the lane. - Do not impact adversely on the aboriginal cultural heritage values, as indicated in an archaeologist's report, for any site known to contain aboriginal archaeological relics.
+- Do not build over or extend into the air space directly above the front or principal part of an adjoining significant or contributory building or place. - Where abutting a lane, are respectful of the scale and form of historic fabric of heritage places abutting the lane. - Do not impact adversely on the aboriginal cultural heritage values, as indicated in an archaeologist's report, for any site known to contain aboriginal archaeological relics.

-The design of new buildings mustare to:
+The design of new buildings are to: